garyfleming/beyond-frameworks/beyond-frameworks.md

 ![original](images/boston-unicorn.jpg)

-^ TODO conclusion.
-Bring back to dog breeds.
+^ Bring back to dog breeds.
 Appreciate the breeds.
 Appreciate that we need to be careful.
 Be more willing to accept mutts if they're right for us.

 ---